chihacknight/chihacknight.org/_posts/blog/2016-12-02-lightning-talks-3-call-for-speakers.md

 categories:
   - blog
 title: "Lightning Talks 3: Call for Speakers"
 description: "Lightning Talks return for our last Chi Hack Night of the year!
-Do you have an interesting or funny story to tell about Chi Hack Night?
-Want to show off that awesome civic project you’ve been working on?
+Do you have an interesting or funny story to tell about civics, society and/or technology?
+Want to show off that awesome project you’ve been working on?
 Now’s your chance to tell it to the world!"
 date: 2016-12-02
 image: /images/blog/2016-12-02-lightning-talks-iii/lightning-talks-iii.jpg
 author: Derek Eder